Acrylic Globe Floor Lamps

-Other versions: Unknown.
+Other versions: It is unknown if these acrylic globe floor lamps exists in other versions.
+I never seen others.
 Most likely only this model was made.

 This floor lamp has a round hole in one part of the lampshade.
 Made to replace the light bulb when necessary.

-The switch is made by the Italian company Acciarri.
+The switch on these floor lamps is made by the Italian company Acciarri.
 A small company that is long gone.
 However Acciarri also produced lamps.
 Sometimes you find one for sale on the internet.
-Most of the time it is an industrial architect desk lamp from the 1970s, as you can see below.
+Most of the time it is an industrial architect desk lamp from the 70’s, as you can see below.
 Something completely different than these floor lamps.

 Maybe these floor lamps were made by or produced for a company in The Netherlands.
 Often, when floor lamps like these shows up, it is in this country.